ezaffanella/PHAVerLite/README.md

 <br>
-File <a href="osc_demo.pha">osc_demo.pha</a> contains the hybrid model, the configuration commands and (commented out) the graph utility command needed to produce a high quality version of the image in this web page.
+File <a href="osc_demo.pha">osc_demo.pha</a> contains the hybrid model, the configuration commands and (commented out) the graph utility command needed to produce an image of the computed reachable set.

 <h3>Building from sources</h3>